inbo/data-publication/datasets/invasive-chinese-mitten-crab-occurrences/metadata.md

 * **Distribution**: http://dataset.inbo.be/invasive-chinese-mitten-crab-occurrences
 * **DOI**: http://doi.org/10.15468/eakzzv

-### Maintenance description

-will be updated regulary

 ### Usage norms

-We strongly believe an open data attitude is essential for tackling the IAS problem (for more information read the paper on this doi: http://dx.doi.org/10.3391/mbi.2015.6.2.02).
-To allow anyone to use this dataset, we therfore released the data to the public domain under a Creative Commons Zero waiver (http://creativecommons.org/publicdomain/zero/1.0/).
-However, we strongly recommend you read and follow our norms for data use (http://www.inbo.be/en/norms-for-data-use) and provide a link (through the citation or doi) to the original dataset whenever possible.
-If you use these data for a scientific paper, please cite the dataset following applicable citation norms and/or consider us for co-authorship.
-We are always interested to know how you have used or visualized the data, or to provide more information with regards to their responsible use.
-Therefore, prior to using these data, please contact us (faunabeheer@inbo.be) through the contact information provided in the metadata, opendata@inbo.be or on our twitter account https://twitter.com/LifeWatchINBO.
-Please download the verbatim version of the dataset for the most extensive dataset.
+We strongly believe an open attitude is essential for tackling the IAS problem (Groom et. al 2015).
+To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (http://creativecommons.org/publicdomain/zero/1.0/).
+We would appreciate it however if you read and follow these norms for data use (http://www.inbo.be/en/norms-for-data-use) and provide a link to the original dataset (http://doi.org/10.15468/eakzzv) whenever possible.
+If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
+We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, opendata@inbo.be or https://twitter.com/LifeWatchINBO.

 ## Project